How to Travel the World When You’re a Poor Young Adult

 Couchsurfing is a way to connect with locals and sleep on their couch or extra bed FOR FREE.
 You’ll have access to their bathroom, kitchen, etc. and your host is sure to give the best tips for visiting the city you’re in.

-I’m sure most of you are immediately intimidated by Couchsurfing.
+I’m sure most of you are immediately intimidated and possibly turned off by Couchsurfing.
 It may sound dangerous to stay on a stranger’s couch but take it from someone who has couchsurfed all around the world.. it is awesome!

 I only stay with hosts that have recommendations from other couchsurfers and are verifiably safe based on their profile.